(Photo credit: Ahmad Gharabli/AFP via Getty Images)

 Just two days after the murder, Israeli shock troops brutally attacked mourners at her funeral procession, receiving worldwide condemnation.

 — The Cradle (@TheCradleMedia) May 13, 2022

-The occupying forces even stormed the home of Shireen Abu Aqla Nasri earlier in the day, attempting to tear down a Palestinian flag that was placed in her honor.
+The occupying forces even stormed the home of Shireen Abu Aqla earlier the same day, attempting to tear down a Palestinian flag that was placed in her honor.